Zip World Llechwedd

 History and adventure combine to brilliant effect in the heart of Snowdonia with two customer experiences: the Deep Mine Tour and the Quarry Explorer.
 The Deep Mine Tour is a family friendly interactive tour with new technology; the first to use augmented reality in an underground setting with iPads providing a window on the past.
 You access the caverns using Britain’s steepest cable railway to levels of 500ft underground.
 The Quarry Explorer is an off road adventure that will take you right into the heart of Llechwedd’s man-made mountains (made by blasting the tops off the hundred-year-old caverns) in a military 4x4 truck.

 National Showcaves Centre, Powys

-This location has three main caves for you to explore.
+This award-winning location has three main caves for you to explore.
 Dan yr Ogof is cavernous; Cathedral is full of atmosphere, and Bone has a deathly twist: the three main caves will capture your imagination at the National Showcaves Centre, this Centre, which also offers a huge park dedicated to dinosaurs, an Iron Age Village, a Shire Horse Centre and a museum in one amazing day out.
 Please check the National Showcaves Centre website for the latest visiting information.

 Sygun Copper Mine